IP addressing for your VPCs and subnets - Amazon Virtual Private Cloud

 Private IPv4 addresses

 Private IPv4 addresses (also referred to as private IP addresses in this topic) are not reachable over the internet, and can be used for communication between the instances in your VPC.
 When you launch an instance into a VPC, a primary private IP address from the IPv4 address range of the subnet is assigned to the default network interface (eth0) of the instance.
 Each instance is also given a private (internal) DNS hostname that resolves to the private IP address of the instance.
 The hostname can be of two types: resource-based or IP-based.
 For more information, see EC2 instance naming.
 If you don't specify a primary private IP address, we select an available IP address in the subnet range for you.
-For more information about network interfaces, see Elastic Network Interfaces in the Amazon EC2 User Guide for Linux Instances.
+For more information about network interfaces, see Elastic Network Interfaces in the Amazon EC2 User Guide.

 You can assign additional private IP addresses, known as secondary private IP addresses, to instances that are running in a VPC.
 Unlike a primary private IP address, you can reassign a secondary private IP address from one network interface to another.
 A private IP address remains associated with the network interface when the instance is stopped and restarted, and is released when the instance is terminated.
-For more information about primary and secondary IP addresses, see Multiple IP Addresses in the Amazon EC2 User Guide for Linux Instances.
+For more information about primary and secondary IP addresses, see Multiple IP Addresses in the Amazon EC2 User Guide.

 We refer to private IP addresses as the IP addresses that are within the IPv4 CIDR range of the VPC.
 Most VPC IP address ranges fall within the private (non-publicly routable) IP address ranges specified in RFC 1918; however, you can use publicly routable CIDR blocks for your VPC.
 Regardless of the IP address range of your VPC, we do not support direct access to the internet from your VPC's CIDR block, including a publicly-routable CIDR block.
 You must set up internet access through a gateway; for example, an internet gateway, virtual private gateway, a AWS Site-to-Site VPN connection, or AWS Direct Connect.